shreyasthiagaraj/OMDBClient/README.md

 A client framework for OMDBApi.com.

+To get started, add the framework into your project and set the API key:
+`OMDBClient.shared.apiKey = "..."`

 The OMDBClient singleton (`OMDBClient.shared`) provides the following method to retrieve movies based on a search filter.
 `public func fetchMovies(searchText: String, page: Int, completion: @escaping (OMDBResult) -> ())`